SamirTalwar/webops-workshop/PREREQUISITES.md

 11. Log in.
 12. Update (`sudo apt update`) and upgrade (`sudo apt upgrade`).
 13. Install OpenSSH (`sudo apt install openssh-server`).
+14. Install Python (`sudo apt install python`).
-14. Reboot to ensure everything's working.
+15. Reboot to ensure everything's working.
-15. Get the VM's IP address (`ip address`).
+16. Get the VM's IP address (`ip address`).
 It probably has more than one.
 If you don't have a 192.168.x.x address, you'll need to edit */etc/network/interfaces* and add the following lines:
     ```
     auto enp0s8
     iface enp0s8 inet dhcp
     ```
     Then run `sudo service networking restart`.
-16. Set up your SSH configuration by adding the following to *~/.ssh/config*:
+17. Set up your SSH configuration by adding the following to *~/.ssh/config*:
     ```
     Host webops
         Hostname <VM IP>
         User webops
     ```
-17. Copy the SSH key to the server VM (you'll need to provide your password for each command):
+18. Copy the SSH key to the server VM (you'll need to provide your password for each command):
     ```sh
     $ ssh webops mkdir ~/.ssh
     $ scp ~/.ssh/id_rsa.pub webops:~/.ssh/authorized_keys
     ```
-18. SSH in with `ssh webops`.
+19. SSH in with `ssh webops`.
 You shouldn't need your password.
-19. Shut the VM down and take a snapshot.
+20. Shut the VM down and take a snapshot.
-20. Create a file called *ansible/inventory*:
+21. Create a file called *ansible/inventory* on the host machine:
     ```
     <VM IP> ansible_user=webops
     ```